Learning density ratios in causal inference using Bregman-Riesz regression: Related work

 \textbf{Time Score Matching}: One of the fundamental challenges in density ratio learning is dealing with poor overlap between the numerator and denominator distributions, known as the \textit{density chasm} problem.
 To overcome this, \cite{rhodes_telescoping_2020} propose a telescopic density ratio estimator, which decomposes the density ratio into a product of simpler interpolating density ratios.
 This approach is extended in the infinitesimal limit by \cite{choi_density_2022}, who characterize the log density ratio as the integral

 where $p_t(x)$ is a user-defined path between $p_0(x)$ and $p_1(x)$ with univariate parameter $t \in [0, 1]$.
 Rather than learn the density ratio, they propose learning the \textit{time score} function $\frac{\partial}{\partial t} \log\{p_t(x)\}$ and then using numerical integration to approximate the log density ratio.
-Variants of this method, with additional conditioning and path proposals, are studied by \citep{yu_density_2025}, with further connections to flow matching and optimal transport techniques (see references therein).
+Variants of this method, with additional conditioning and path proposals, are studied by \cite{yu_density_2025}, with further connections to flow matching and optimal transport techniques, see references therein.

-\textbf{Other density ratio learning algorithms}: In the current work we provide an overview of several foundational density ratio learning approaches; however, there is a rich literature of recent methods which we are unable to cover in detail.
+\textbf{Other learning algorithms}: In the current work we provide an overview of several foundational density ratio learning approaches; however, there is a rich literature of recent methods which we are unable to cover in detail.
 In particular we highlight the following papers for further study. \cite{sugiyama_direct_2011} propose learning the density ratio in a linear subspace of $\mathcal{X}$ via dimensional reduction. \cite{izbicki_high-dimensional_2014} propose a spectral algorithm that expands the density ratio in terms of the eigenfunctions of a kernel-based operator. \cite{choi_featurized_2021} use a generative neural network model to learn the density ratio in a latent space where the numerator and denominator distributions have improved overlap. \cite{nguyen_regularized_2024} extend the regularization theory for density ratio estimators in reproducing kernel Hilbert spaces. \cite{wang_projection_2025} propose learning density ratios using a modified projection pursuit algorithm. \cite{huk_your_2025} describe connections between copula-based density ratio models and probabilistic classification.
+In our previous work in the average linear functional setting we consider a constraint-based interpretation of Riesz regression \citep{hines_automatic_2025}.

 \textbf{Calibration}: In addition to Riesz regression, recent work has proposed using the Riesz regression loss to calibrate Riesz representer estimates in order to reduce bias in estimators that rely on cross-fitted Riesz representer estimates \citep{van_der_laan_doubly_2025,van_der_laan_generalized_2025}.
 For instance, consider that the data sample is split into a Riesz representer training sample and an evaluation sample.
 The uncalibrated procedure learns $\hat{\alpha}$ in the training sample, then evaluates the estimator in the evaluation sample using $\hat{\alpha}$.
 The calibrated procedure still learns $\hat{\alpha}$ in the training sample, but instead evaluates the estimator in the evaluation sample using $\hat{\alpha}^* = \hat{f} \circ \hat{\alpha}$, where $\hat{f}: \mathbb{R} \to \mathbb{R}$ is an isotonic (monotonic) calibration function that is learned in the evaluation sample by Riesz regression.
 In principle, different Riesz losses could be considered for the calibration step, such as those described in the current paper; however, more work is required to verify that the theoretical benefits of calibration are maintained.